JuliaScheel/Templates-iPlacenta/galaxy_online.md

 - Understand the general use, advantages and disadvantages of Python and more specifically Jupyter Notebooks.

 Prerequisites:
 This workshop is intended for PhD students with a background in medicine, engineering and life science research.
-In order to take part in the hands-on session we recommend one Laptop/PC and a stable internet connection
+In order to take part in the hands-on session we recommend one Laptop/PC and a stable internet connection.
+We further ask you to create a [Galaxy account](https://usegalaxy.org/login) beforehand.

+Please let us know if you have issues setting up your accounts, before the beggining of session 1.

 Tutors:
 [Andrea Bagnacani](https://www.sbi.uni-rostock.de/team/detail/andrea-bagnacani)